Course Outline

 Description

 This course examines innovation’s role in making firms future ready.
 You will develop innovation, creativity and problem-solving skills to identify opportunities and propose a compelling business case to pursue these within an existing organisational context.
-The innovation process skills you learn in this course will assist you to develop solutions applicable to industry problems, digital transformation and sustainability challenges, linked to the SDGs.
+The innovation process skills you learn in this course will assist you to develop solutions applicable to the melding of physical and digital realms linked to SDG8.
 The course will also equip you with knowledge and skills to maximise your potential for career progression and employment outcomes.

 How will this course be delivered?